Seankch/SKRenderer/README.md

 # Introduction
 SkRenderer is a hybrid ray tracing renderer, built using the Vulkan API.
-It serves as a base sandbox for future graphics implementations.
+It serves as a base sandbox for exploring and implementing graphics topics.

 # Core features
 - Engine architecture designed using Dependency Injection.